Parent mental health

 Guideline

-1. Before each regular follow-up visit for the child at six months and at two years after discharge parents are screened for mental health problems, using locally available standardised screening tools such as Edinburgh Postnatal Depression Scale (EPDS), Hospital Anxiety and Depression Scale (HADS), or Distress Thermometer for Parents (DT-P).
-(30)
+1. At each regular follow-up visit for the child at six months and at two years after discharge parents are screened for mental health problems, using locally available standardised screening tools such as the Edinburgh Postnatal Depression Scale (EPDS), Hospital Anxiety and Depression Scale (HADS), Psychosocial Assessment Tool (PAT) or Distress Thermometer for Parents (DT-P).
+(55)

 A (Moderate quality)